mbadwa/DevOps-Projects/vprofile-local-env/project-preamble-details.md

 username - "*admin_vp*" and pass - "*admin_vp*" without the quotes, check other services like RabbitMQ, Memcached, etc.

 Once logged in, you can click on a user and check if memcache cached the user and also check RabbitMQ if it queued any requests.
-If you managed to see the web app, it means Nginx was deployed successfully, if you log in with the credentials above, it means your request was authenticated successfully against MyQSL, congratulations!
+If you managed to see the web app, it means Nginx was deployed successfully, if you logged in with the credentials above, it means your request was authenticated successfully against MyQSL, congratulations!
 You just deployed the app on prem.

 ## 2. Automatic Provisioning